arkabag/Airbnb-Summarizer-App/README.md

 - **Database Integration**:
   - Leverages PostgreSQL for robust data management and swift access.

+## Enhancing the LLM Framework for Investment Insights

+We are looking to further enhance our application's framework using LlamaIndex and Langchain to transform Airbnb reviews into structured insights for investors.
+This will involve:

+### Strategy for Extracting Insights
+- Developing prompts to guide LLMs in extracting specific information needed across several key areas like property performance metrics, investment potential indicators, trend analysis, and more.

+### Integrating LlamaIndex and OpenAI API
+- Defining output schemas and using function calling to turn unstructured review text into structured data.
+- Running programs for structured output and automating workflows for summarization and data extraction processes.

+### Structuring Insights in a Database
+- Organizing insights within a database using PostgreSQL and pgvector to allow efficient querying, analysis, and visualization.

+## Next Steps for AI-Driven Analysis
+- Integrating agents for structured output extraction from reviews.
+- Implementing chain summarization methods for neighborhood-specific investment analysis.

 ## Getting Started

 To launch the application: